ghost-protocol/ghost-protocol/README.md

 <a href="https://www.linkedin.com/in/kwamedavour/"><img src="https://img.shields.io/badge/-LinkedIn-0072b1?&style=for-the-badge&logo=linkedin&logoColor=white" /></a>

 I'm Kwame, an accomplished professional in the area of cybersecurity and software engineering.<br />
-With a wealth of experience and expertise in both fields, I specialize in securiing digital assets and building software solutions.
+With a wealth of experience and expertise in both fields, I specialize in securing digital assets and building software solutions.

 ## Objective
 I'm passionate about leveraging technology to empower organizations and individuals while providing protection against evolving threats in the digital landscape.